ChristoPedro/HL7ToJsonAPI/README.md

 http://localhost:5000/conversao/hl72json

-The HL7 goes into the body, with content-type: application/x-www-form-urlencoded, into the parameter dados.
+The HL7 goes into the body, with content-type: application/x-www-form-urlencoded, into the parameter <i>data</i>.

 <a href="https://github.com/ChristoPedro/PythonHL7ToJson/blob/master/HL7%20to%20Json.postman_collection.json">Here</a> you can see the postman request example.